 Bird, Lyft, Uber, Airbnb… companies had to layoff many employees while facing the crisis due to COVID-19.
-These companies knowing an exponential growth are part of the same generation and may seem very similar, but one majors difference remains: the company culture.
-It has once again been proven by their management in times of massive layoffs.
+These companies knowing an exponential growth are part of the same generation and may seem very similar, but one major difference remains: the company culture.
+Their different management of massive layoffs once again proved it.

 Let’s take a look at Airbnb's communication